antublue/test-engine/FAQ.md

 ---

-### I want to use the Test Engine in place of JUnit 5
+### I want to use the AntuBLUE test engine in place of JUnit 5

-You could use the test engine in place of Junit 5 for some test scenarios.
+You *could* use the AntuBLUE test engine in place of Junit 5 for some test scenarios, but that's not the projects goal.

 - **It's not a "drop in" replacement**